SnipeYouBoys/SkyblockHelpers/readme.md

 - SmallHand: Allows you to change the scale of the hand / item model.
 - AutoSkyblock: Automatically joins skyblock when joining hypixel.
 - SlowHand: Allows you to slow the hand swing animation.
+- MouseLock: Allows you to lock your rotation (useful for farming).